cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 The guts of this thing are the four sub-boxes; so all we need to do is understand how they function together, starting with a cronjob that runs once every minute on your Master instance.
-A cronjob is a task that executes periodically on a Linux machine as part of the [cron](https://en.wikipedia.org/wiki/Cron) scheduler execution.
+A cronjob is a task that executes periodically on a Linux machine as part of the [cron](https://en.wikipedia.org/wiki/Cron) scheduler execution process.
+In contrast Linux machines also run daemon processes which are always active but generally quiet, waiting for some condition on the computer to trigger their active behavior.

 You would think that a scheduler like **cron** all by itself could do everything we show here; and like most ideas in UNIX it is (probably) possible but with a lot of manual effort.
 So **cfncluster** exists and works with a separate scheduler called **SGE** to accomplish our aims with less effort.